 Joyce McDonald receives ministerial title of Chaplain with the NY State Chaplain Task Force.
 (2012)

-William F. Buckley, Jr. pens New York Times op-ed suggesting PWAs “should be tatooed.”
+William F. Buckley, Jr. pens New York Times op-ed suggesting that people with AIDS should be tattooed.
 (1986)

 William Olander, New Museum curator/ co-founder of Visual AIDS, dies of AIDS-related complications.
 (1989)